 I find it interesting that the Easter season in the Western Church has begun with a fire.
 I think of the fire at the beginning of the Easter Vigil as a burning up of the debris of the old creation.
 It is from this fire that the new paschal candle is lighted.

-The tall candle on the left side of the photo, called the paschal candle, will be lighted from the Easter Vigil fire.
-The pastor in the photo will say as he lights the candle from the new fire,
+The tall candle on the left side of the photo, called the paschal candle, will be lighted from the Easter Vigil fire and carried into the dark church.
+It will remain lighted during the fifty days of the Easter season.
+Carrying the paschal candle into the dark church will transform darkness into light, especially as the worshipers light their own hand candles from the paschal candle.

-Easter or Paschaltide is a fifty-day feast, and if we take that seriously there’s always a lot of excess intake to burn off.
-We also have a lot of internal debris to burn off from the more sedentary (and sedimentary) time of winter.
-There’s also the possibility of enlightenment as the released energy soars (kundalini in Tantra; the indwelling Spirit of the risen Christ in Christianity).
+In the spring of the year there’s always a lot of debris to burn off, whether in the fields or in our bodies.
+We have a lot of internal debris to burn off from the more sedentary (and sedimentary) time of winter.
+There’s also the possibility of enlightenment as the released energy soars upward (kundalini in Tantra; the indwelling Spirit of the risen Christ in Christianity).
 Fire is light as well as heat.
 It brings enlightenment as well as transformation.

 In Indonesia I usually did my angi sequence first thing in the morning.
 It is comprised largely of abdominal poses and twists that create heat (tapas) in the belly.
 In the Vedic literature tapas refers to heat in the sense of generating energy.
 But it also refers to austerity, penance, and pious activity.
 Taken in its literal sense of “to burn,” it can refer to overcoming the challenges in life by lighting a fire in the belly.

 First, bellows breath (bhastrika).
 This is a kriya or cleansing action.
 Sit up straight with legs crossed and press down on one’s knees.
 Breathe in and out forcefully through the nostrils.
 During inhalation the abdomen moves outward.
 During exhalation the abdomen moves inward.
-This can be done slowly and then build up speed.
+As you are breathing you will see your belly moving in and out.
+This can be done slowly at first and then build up speed.
 Do about 30 inhales/exhales.
 Rest.
 Then do another 30.
+This is a vigorous pranayama.

-My little sequence served the much simpler purpose of helping with the challenges of digesting an unaccustomed diet.
+My little sequence served the simple purpose of helping with the challenges of digesting an unaccustomed diet.
 This is the sequence Nick gave to me.
-I included it in my book, Embodied Liturgy.
-Lessons in Christian Ritual (Minneapolis: Fortress Press, 2016), p.
+I included it in my book, Embodied Liturgy: Lessons in Christian Ritual (Minneapolis: Fortress Press, 2016), p.
 162, in a section dealing with fasting and feasting, and I share it here.
-The book is based on a course I taught at Satya Wacana Christian University in Central Java and I included some yoga sequences in the class and in the book as a way of helping students and readers get in touch with our bodies.)
+The book is based on a course I taught at Satya Wacana Christian University in Central Java and I included some yoga sequences in the class and in the book as a way of helping students and readers get in touch with their bodies.

 Lay on your back.
 Bring your knees to your chest.
 Take hold of them with your hands; bring them in and extend them out five times.
 Inhale as you bring your knees toward your face; exhale as you push them away.
 This is apanasana.